ender-js/website/ENDER.md

 ## THE JEESH

 The Jeesh is the official starter pack for ender.
-At only *7.5k* the Jeesh can help you build anything from small prototypes to providing a solid base for large-scale rich application for desktop and mobile devices.
-At it's core, it's a collection of packages that we've found particularly useful for major use-case development endeavors -- but we encourage use to <code>add</code> and <code>remove</code> packages to really make it your own.
+The Jeesh can help you build anything from small prototypes to providing a solid base for large-scale rich application for desktop and mobile devices.
+At its core, it's a collection of packages that we've found particularly useful for major use-case development endeavors -- but we encourage developers to <code>add</code> and <code>remove</code> packages to really make it your own.
 Currently, the Jeesh includes:

  * »  domReady - a cross-browser [domReady](https://github.com/ded/domready)
  * »  Qwery - a fast light-weight [selector engine](https://github.com/ded/qwery)